LMS-Community/lms-community.github.io/docs/getting-started/index.md

     Then double click the downloaded image.
 Drag the application to the Applications folder.
 Launch Lyrion Music Server from the Applications folder, then check the menu bar item for Start/Stop options.

     !!! note
-        If you want to use external disks, you'll have to grant the `perl` "full disk access" permissions.
-You'd usually find this file in `/Library/PreferencePanes/Squeezebox.prefPane/Contents/perl/bin/perl`.
+        If you want to use external disks, you'll have to grant the `perl` executable "full disk access" permissions.
+You'd usually find it in `/Applications/Lyrion Music Server.prefPane/Contents/MacOS/perl`.
 See "Security & Privacy Preferences > Privacy > Full Disk Access" in the Mac's preference pane.

 === ":material-docker: Docker"